When Distributions Shifts: Causal Generalization for Low-Resource Languages: Experiment and Result

 The theoretical advantage of causal models in OOD settings shows mixed results in practice.
-Table \ref{tab:ood} reveals that XLM-R shows better generalization with CT=True for Afrikaans, Igbo, and Yoruba, while AfroXLM-R Large underperforms with CT=True on many OOD tasks, though exceptions exist where causal training significantly improves OOD performance.
-These inconsistencies likely stem from translation noise affecting causal variable alignment, model architecture sensitivity to causal training, and varying degrees of distributional shift across languages.
+Table~\ref{tab:ood} shows the OOD generalization results across the same five languages, demonstrating varying effectiveness of causal training across different model architectures.
+The results reveals that XLM-R generally benefits from CT=True for Afrikaans, Igbo, and Yoruba, while AfroXLM-R Large shows inconsistent patterns.
+These inconsistencies likely stem from translation noise affecting causal variable alignment and varying degrees of distributional shift across languages.